shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 tensor(1.5102)
 ```

-Remark that loss becomes zero when and only when probabilities, i.e. softmax(pred), become
+Remark that loss becomes zero when and only when probabilities, or softmax(pred), become

 ```python
 >>> truth